f5devcentral/f5-cli/contributing/README.md

 - All commands must support standard options
 - Prefer long options over short, --output instead of -o.
 - Make use of aliasing and auto complete, where possible
 - For Leaf endpoints of a resource, the verb use does not have to conform to be CRUD operation and does not require a command subgroup.
+For examples, see cf extension CRUD operations.

 ## Standard options